HSC help for parents and carers

 Show your genuine interest

-Take an interest in what your child is doing, if they'll allow you to (some won't).
+Take an interest in what your child is doing.
 This can include the subjects or topics being studied, how their study timetables and programs have been organised and their leisure pursuits.

 Read through our HSC help for students page with your child before their first exam.